fdilke/bewl/notes/for-sussex.md

-- A topos object (or "dot") in Bewl is a DOT[A], and calculations with it involve manipulating values of type A, as if the dot somehow ranged over values of type A.
+- A topos object (or "dot") in Bewl is a DOT[A], and calculations with it involve manipulating values of type A, as if the dot somehow ranged over values of type A. But dots are not sets, and don't have elements.

-- These values have meaning only inside the scope of an arrow definition, but it's all consistent with the very precise definition of the internal language as described in McLarty's book.
+- These values have meaning only inside the scope of an arrow definition.
+It's all consistent with the very precise definition of the internal language as described in McLarty's book.

 - An earlier version of the DSL interpreted the values
-a: A over which a DOT[A] "ranges" as arrows R > A, for some globally fixed "domain of definition" object R.
-Now they are pure syntax.
+a: A of a DOT[A] as arrows R > A, for some "domain of definition" object R. Now they are pure syntax.

 ---